-- Shock and Awe: Armads.
+- Shock and Awe: Armads, the Thunder Axe.

 - Walking Shirtless Scene

 - You Can't Fight Fate: Warns Hector that if he takes up Armads, he is dooming himself to a painful death on the battlefield someday.
 Hector doesn't care as long as it keeps his friends safe.
 Ultimately proves to be true when Hector is killed in Binding Blade.